victorsvart/takehome/README.md

 - Click `Trigger Renewal Event` for any resident
 - Confirm payload arrives at webhook.site quickly
+- If using the Webhook mock server, use `docker logs westface-mock-rms` to check the payloads.

 ### Webhook authenticity verification (RMS side)